hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Buttons

 The 3 momentary buttons are connected directly to the ESP32.
-With associated definintions in the .yaml file, they provide a way to manually initiate operations in case the homeassistant server goes off line.
+With associated definitions in the .yaml file, they provide a way to manually initiate operations in case the homeassistant server goes off line.

 ### Watchdog Relay